awsdocs/aws-doc-sdk-examples/javav2/example_code/route53/Readme.md

-# Amazon Route 53 code examples for the SDK for Java
+# Route 53 code examples for the SDK for Java

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) examples for Amazon Route 53.

-Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
+Route 53 is a highly available and scalable Domain Name System (DNS) web service.
 Route 53 connects user requests to internet applications running on AWS or on-premises.

 ## ⚠️ Important
-* The SDK for Java examples perform AWS operations for the account and AWS Region for which you've specified credentials.
+* Running this code might result in charges to your AWS account.
+See [AWS Pricing](https://aws.amazon.com/pricing/).
-* Running these examples might incur charges on your account.
-For details about the charges you can expect for a given service and API operation, see [AWS Pricing](https://aws.amazon.com/pricing/).
+* Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).